benaug/Spatial-Mark-Resight-IDCov/README.md

 This code contains contributions from Glenn Stauffer (though any problems should be blamed on me).

-There are 4 testscripts:
+There are 8 testscripts:
 1) IDcov Poisson: Poisson observation model, ID covs only provide ID exclusions for unidentified samples.
 2) IDcov DF Poisson: ID covs also used as detection function covariates
 3) IDcov 2gamma Poisson: separate population proportions for ID covariates between marked and unmarked individuals (e.g. sex-bias in marking process)
 4) IDcov DF 2gamma Poisson: 2 + 3

+5-8 are the same as 1-4 except using a negative binomial observation model.

-May add negative binomial versions later.
-Just requires swapping out the observation model, but needs to be done in custom functions as well.
-You can do generalized SMR by simply appending an explicit marking process.
+You can do generalized SMR by appending an explicit marking process.

 Disclaimer: Code has been tested thoroughly, but I restructured it to better match the other latent ID SCR samplers on my github.
 I don't think I screwed anything up in the process, but will retest soon.